 Welcome to Ask Curology, penned by one of our in-house medical providers in response to your questions about all things skincare.
-This week, we’re looking down our noses at a particular skin woe: flaky, scaly skin smack dab in the middle of the face.
+This week, we’re looking at a particular skin woe: flaky, scaly skin on the nose.

 Break the Flake

-Oof — I feel you.
-I’ve experienced some flaking under my bottom lip before, so I can somewhat relate.
 Flaking is so annoying, no matter where it’s happening on your face.
-Fun fact: it tends to happen around the nose and mouth because the skin in this area is often extra sensitive.
+The skin around your nose and mouth can be more sensitive and prone to dryness and flaking than other parts of your face.
 Understanding what’s causing the dry skin around your nose is the first step to treating it.

-Tissue paper: If you’re constantly blowing or wiping your nose, the rubbing from tissue paper may result in dryness and peeling.
+Tissue paper: If you’re constantly blowing or wiping your nose, the friction from tissue paper may result in dryness and peeling.

-Irritating ingredients: Watch out for products with ingredients that are potentially unkind to skin (like alcohol!).
-These may contribute to dryness and flaking in sensitive areas.
+Irritating ingredients: Watch out for products with ingredients that are potentially unkind to skin (like alcohol).
+These may contribute to dryness and flaking in sensitive areas.¹

 Climate: Cold, dry weather can zap the moisture from the skin.
 During winter, indoor heating can also contribute to dryness and flaking.
 Try running a humidifier to add moisture into the air.